m-lohmann/GOG-only_games/README.md

 * ✔ [Gangsters: Organized Crime](https://www.gog.com/game/gangsters_organized_crime)
 * ✔ [Gex](https://www.gog.com/game/gex)
 * ✔ [Great Battles Collector's Edition](https://www.gog.com/de/game/great_battles_collectors_edition).
 Two of the games are also sold on itch.io,but the whole collection is only available on GOG.
-    * The Great Battles of Alexander (also on itch.io)
+    * The Great Battles of Alexander - Also on itch.io
-    * The Great Battles of Hannibal (also on itch.io)
+    * The Great Battles of Hannibal - Also on itch.io
     * The Great Battles of Caesar

 H